The Labours of Hercules: The Cretan Bull

 In questioning Hugh, Poirot hears of his dreams which always seem to include elements of hydrophobia.
 He also suffers from hallucinations and has one while speaking to Poirot of seeing a skeletal figure in the garden.
 Poirot, however, is convinced that Hugh is sane and begins his investigations, asking Diana to arrange for him to spend the night in the manor.
 He searches Hugh's room and also makes a trip to a local chemist, supposedly to buy a toothbrush.

 That night, Hugh somehow manages to get out of his locked room and is found outside Diana's room, a bloodied knife in his hands from having killed a cat.
 Hugh recovers consciousness, is shocked to hear what has happened and tells the others that he intends to go out shooting rabbits.
 It is clear that his real intention is to commit suicide in the woods with a shotgun and therefore save himself and the others from further pain.
-Poirot stops him and tells them all that Hugh is being set up to commit suicide.
+Poirot stops him and tells them all that Hugh is being set up to kill himself.

-He is being poisoned with Datura.
-The alkaloid produces hallucinations and causes great thirst.
-It is being given to Hugh as part of his shaving cream and thereby continually entering his system with each day's application.
-Poirot took a sample to the chemist for testing.
-As to who is responsible ...
-Poirot reveals that Admiral Chandler has inherited the insanity of his family but Hugh is not his biological son.
-Hugh is the natural son of Colonel Frobisher who had an affair with Mrs Chandler before he went to India.
-The Admiral recognised the resemblance in his son to his friend and learned the truth from his wife before she died in that curious "boating accident".
-He blocked Hugh from seeing a doctor who would have confirmed his sanity.
+The culprit decided to use the Admiral's atropine eyedrops to induce madness in Hugh, inspired by Frobisher's accounts of datura poisoning in India.
+The atropine was mixed into Hugh's shaving cream so that it could be absorbed through his skin, causing hallucinations and intense thirst, and the culprit killed the animals and planted evidence to frame him.
+Poirot accuses the Admiral of being responsible; he had discovered that Hugh was actually Frobisher's son, caused the drowning to punish Mrs Chandler for her infidelity, and conceived the plot to eliminate Hugh.
+The Admiral, suffering from the family's hereditary madness, had prevented Hugh from seeing a doctor because an examination would have confirmed his sanity.
+Poirot had verified his theory by having the chemist test a sample of Hugh's shaving cream and noting his and Frobisher's similar mannerisms.

-Hearing this explanation from Poirot of the facts of the case, the Admiral, who is now described in the narrative as "the last of the Chandlers", briefly speaks a pro forma denial.
-He takes the shotgun and says that he is going rabbit shooting.
-He is last seen entering the woods with the gun, and a shot is fired.
+The Admiral scoffs at Poirot's explanation, then takes Hugh's shotgun and goes into the woods to hunt rabbits.
+A shot is heard shortly after.